Why do I need to vaccinate my pet?

 We recommend all dogs and cats are protected from these core diseases through regular vaccinations and health checks.

-For outdoor cats or cats which have some access to the outdoor environment, we also highly recommend vaccination against Feline Immunodeficiency disease (FIV) – Commonly called “Feline Aids.”
+For outdoor cats or cats with some access to the outdoor environment, we also highly recommend vaccination against Feline Immunodeficiency disease (FIV) – Commonly called “Feline Aids.”
 This is most often transmitted by fighting with infected cats.
-FIV is found all across the world however its prevalence in Australia is particularly high.
+FIV is found all across the world; however, its prevalence in Australia is particularly high.

 We recommend all cat parents to consider FIV Vaccinations for cats with access to the outdoor environment.
 Particularly in areas where stray cats abound.